vermont42/Podcasts/README.md

 * Average Length: 47:59

 ### The Talk Show with John Gruber
-* Description: A blogger and former Perl developer discusses with a guest news from the Apple ecosystem, often addressing topics of interest to developers.
+* Description: A former Perl developer discusses with a guest news from the Apple ecosystem, often addressing topics of interest to developers.
 Interviews with Apple executives are particularly enlightening.
 * Website: http://daringfireball.net/thetalkshow/
 * Feed: http://daringfireball.net/thetalkshow/Feed
 * Twitter: [@thetalkshow](https://twitter.com/thetalkshow)